-Click on the movie button below to see an overview of the FSA ID process
+Click on the video below to learn about the FSA ID

 The Free Application for Federal Student Aid (FAFSA) determines your financial aid eligibility.
 It serves as the application for the federal Pell Grant as well as state TELS and TSAA funds and the Tennessee HOPE and Promise scholarships.
-This year, January 17 is the FAFSA deadline to remain TN Promise eligible.
+For the Class of 2019, February 1, 2019 is the FAFSA deadline to remain TN Promise eligible.

 In order to file a FAFSA, you are required to create a FSA ID.
 The FSA ID gives you access to Federal Student Aid’s online systems and serves as your legal signature for your FAFSA.
 You, as a student, will need to use your personal information to create the FSA ID.
 Your parent(s) or guardian(s) will be required to create their own FSA ID to sign your FAFSA as well.
 Your parent(s) or guardian(s) must use their personal information to create a FSA ID.
 This means that students and parents cannot use the same email address to create their FSA IDs.

 You can create your FSA ID any time before you file the FAFSA.
 You and your parents are encouraged to create your FSA IDs before the 2019-2020 FAFSA becomes available on October 1, 2018.
 Please remember that creating your FSA ID is NOT the same as filing your FAFSA.
 If you create an FSA ID but do not file the 2019-2020 FAFSA by February 1, 2019, you will no longer be eligible for TN Promise.

 Visit https://fsaid.ed.gov/npas/index.htm, and follow these steps to create your FSA ID.
 If you have questions during the process, click on the grey question marks next to each field for additional information.

 - Under the “Create an FSA ID” tab, enter your email address, then enter your email address again to confirm.